iowyncrox/LibraryManagementRestfulAPI/README.md

 * Clone project to your machine using git.
 * Import the project into your IDE using the maven pom.xml.
-* Press play in the package io.spark.librarymanagement.resource
+* Press play in the package io.spark.librarymanagement.resource.MainEntryPoint